-- 1. All written assessments are to be submitted by the set deadlines. - 2.
-If the standard submission deadline falls on a national holiday, it will be moved to the immediate (pre/post) working day in the same week.
-For example, if the submission deadline is on Friday and it is a 'Good Friday' (a national holiday), the submission deadline will be moved to Thursday of the same week. - 3.
+- 1. All written assessments are to be submitted by the set deadlines. - If the submission deadline falls on a national holiday, it will be moved to the immediate (pre/post) working day in the same week.
+For example if the submission deadline is on Friday, and Friday is 'Good Friday' (a national holiday), the submission deadline is moved to Thursday of the same week. - 3.
 Assessments must be submitted using the special front sheets available in the assessment section on Wittenborg Online/Student Resources. - 4.
 Assessments must be submitted by e-submission through Turnitin in the module area on Wittenborg Online/Student Central. - 5.
-Assessments are to be word processed in an appropriate 12pt font and double-line spaced. - 6.
-All papers should adhere to the Harvard-Anglia-Ruskin University (ARU) style and paper-writing criteria as published in the Graduation/Final Project Handbook (see Part 8 of the EEG). - Please note that there are marks awarded for following correct presentation and submission requirements.
+Assessments are to be word processed in an appropriate 12pt font and double line spaced. - 6.
+All papers should adhere to the Harvard-Anglia-Ruskin University (ARU) style and paper-writing criteria as published in the Graduation/Final Project Handbook (see Part 8 of the EEG). - 7.
+Please note that there are marks awarded for following correct presentation and submission requirements.